nojronatron/java-code-challenges/docs/readme-browserNavHistoryChallenge.md

 DEFINE: Class Method EnhancedGo
 INPUT: String Address
 OUTPUT: Nothing
-DESCRIPTION: Currently selected item moved to front of history and then address is inserted to front of history.
+DESCRIPTION: Current address is moved to front of history, then the address parameter is inserted to front of history.
-IF: Address is empty
+IF: Address is empty (see Class method isNotBlankInput)
     RETURN: Void and exit method
-IF: Address is in History
-    ASSIGN: TempIndex <- History index of Address
-    EXECUTE: History delete <- TempIndex
-    ASSIGN: CurrentIndex <- TempIndex
-IF: CurrentIndex is greater than -1
+IF: History at CurrentIndex is greater than 0
-    ASSIGN: TempAddress <- History at CurrentIndex
+    ASSIGN: CurrentAddress <- History item at CurrentIndex
-    ASSIGN: CurrentIndex <- 0
-    INSERT: Insert TempAddress to History before CurrentIndex
-    INSERT: Insert Address to History before CurrentIndex
-ELSE:
+    EXECUTE: History delete <- History item at CurrentAddress
+    EXECUTE: History insert <- CurrentAddress
+    EXECUTE: History delete <- Address
-    ADD: History <- Address
+EXECUTE: History insert <- Address
 ASSIGN: CurrentIndex <- 0
 RETURN: Void and exit method

 DEFINE Class Method EnhancedForward